 Public transportation: modified schedules, construction work to resume

-Deferred payment of property taxes, interest charges temporarily suspended
+Deferred payment of property taxes, interest charges temporarily suspended, including on transfer duties

 The second instalment of Mount Royal property taxes, originally due on May 26 and first postponed to June 25, is now postponed again to August 25, 2020.
 Cheques post-dated to May 26 will not be cashed until this new deadline.